Rene Aas

 Rene Aas (born 13 August 1969) is an Estonian former motorcycle speedway rider who raced in British Speedway leagues from 1993 to 2001 and represented the Soviet Union at international level in the 1980s.

 Career

 Aas was born in Tallinn, Estonia, during the Soviet occupation.
 Aas began racing motorcycles in 1981, racing for the Ranna Sovkhoz motorsport club.
 In 1986, he finished in third place during the Soviet Union's hippodrome ride championships in the 250 cc class.
 He won the Soviet Championships in hippodrome ride in 1990 in the 500cc class.
-He also won 5 Estonian titles in speedway and hippodrome rides.
+He also won five Estonian titles in speedway and hippodrome rides.
 He raced for Ranna AMK and Ramo AMK after Estonia regained independence.

-In 1993, he first raced for British teams and was the first Estonian speedway rider to ride in Britain.
+In 1993, Aas first raced for British teams and was the first Estonian speedway rider to ride in Britain.

 Aas raced for Sheffield Tigers, with loan spells at other clubs.
 Demotivated and feeling as an "homeless" outsider in the United Kingdom, Aas ended his career in 2002.